 OK ladies, why do we feel like a gigantic china hutch is something we have to cross off the list of must-haves when first furnishing a home?
-Maybe it’s because our mothers and grandmothers had them?
-We have to have a place to display those dishes we so carefully chose for our wedding registry?

 Mine sat in storage and then in the garage for nearly three years.